 - Butter the sides of a 3-quart sauce pot.
 A heavy-bottomed pot will produce the best pralines.

 - In the pot, combine sugars, salt, corn syrup and milk.
-Stir to wet sugars.
+Stir in order to wet the sugars.
 I like to stir carefully to keep as little sugar from getting on the sides of the pot as possible.

 - Cook over medium heat and stir frequently until sugar dissolves.
 Ideally you want the sugar to dissolve before the mixture comes to a boil.
 This will help ensure the sugar doesn’t crystalize.

-- Remove from heat and cool 10 minutes.
+- Remove from heat and cool for 10 minutes.

 - Add vanilla extract and beat by hand with a wooden spoon for 2 minutes.
 Add the pecans and continue beating by hand with a wooden spoon until the mixture loses its gloss.